LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 ![Figure 4.](screenshots/Termite_mound.png)

-Here is a photo taken during a repeat scan from the same postition.
+Here is a photo taken during a repeat scan from the same position.
 At this stage only a small piece of charcoaled timber remains of this large tree.
 After another fire there will likely be no visible evidence of a tree having been there.

 ![Figure 5.](screenshots/Termite_mound2.jpg)